harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flags UI

-Ability to create a new environment during the onboarding workflow.
+Added the ability to create a new environment during the onboarding workflow.
 (FFM-7393)

 In the **Create or select an Environment** section, you can now enter the name of a new environment, and then select **Create an Environment** to create a new evironment during the onboarding workflow.